allcaps/wagtail-robot-nao/README.md

     python manage.py createsuperuser
     python manage.py runserver 0.0.0.0:8000

-    Share your ip with people in the same network
+Share your ip with people in the same network.